-Dr. Kinda is a graduate from several universities including the University of Ouagadougou, Burkina Faso, and directs ALIMA’s programs in Chad, the DRC, Cameroon and Niger.
-He joined the organization in 2012 and has overseen medical interventions in Mali, Cameroon, Senegal and Burkina Faso, where he was also ALIMA’s country representative.
+Dr. Kinda is a graduate from several universities including the University of Ouagadougou in Burkina Faso, Deakin University in Australia and IRIS (the French Institute for International and Strategic Affairs).
+He joined ALIMA in 2012 and has overseen medical interventions in Mali, Cameroon, Senegal and Burkina Faso, where he was also ALIMA’s country representative.
 Before becoming Director of Operations, he managed ALIMA's programs in Chad, the Democratic Republic of the Congo, Cameroon and Niger as Program Manager.

 After graduating from the Solvay Business School in 2001, Thomas Bounameaux, spent two years in the private sector, joining Doctors Without Borders.
 There he worked for four years in Africa as a Financial Coordinator and a Project Manager.
 This was followed by a return to Belgium, where he worked as a Management Controller for the West African missions for Enabel, the Belgian development agency.
 In 2012, Thomas decided to get involved with ALIMA, attracted by the proposed model and what he can bring to its development.
 At the end of 2017, he began managing Finance Department.

 A humanitarian actor in medical NGOs since 1996, Eric Barte de Sainte Fare has held various field and headquarters positions in responding to major outbreaks of disease and/or conflict situations.
 A specialist in humanitarian medical logistics, he participated in the creation of ALIMA in 2009 and was Logistics Director of the NGO for five years.